Columbia Roybal Center Behavioral RCT Award Program

 Pilot Selection

-Pilot projects will be notified of the outcome of their application by Friday, January 6th, 2023.
-Pilot projects that are not selected will be given feedback and may resubmit their application the following year.
-Selected projects are expected to receive a notice of award in July 2023, pending NIA and IRB approval.
+Applicants will be notified of the outcome of their application by Monday, January 20th, 2025.
+All submissions will receive feedback from the review committee.
+Applications that are not selected may resubmit their application the following year.
+Selected projects are expected to receive a notice of award in July 2025, pending NIA and IRB approval.

 Review Process

-Reviewers will score proposals from 1-9 for Overall Impact, broadly mirroring the NIH approach to grant review.
-Reviewers will judge each application on the basis scientific merit, innovation, significance, applicant and multidisciplinary team, feasibility of using the pilot study data to submit a grant for external funding or publication, and alignment with goals, priorities and directions of the Columbia Roybal Center for Fearless Behavior Change.
-Early-stage investigator status will be considered and viewed favorably in funding decisions.
+Reviewers, who include patient stakeholders, will score proposals from 1-9 for Overall Impact, broadly mirroring the NIH approach to grant review.
+Reviewers will judge each application on the basis of significance, innovation, expertise of the applicant and formation of diverse multidisciplinary teams inclusive of patient stakeholders, rigor of the scientific approach including its consideration of mechanisms of behavior change, likelihood that study activities can be completed on time, potential impact on health equity, potential to lead to subsequent funding, and alignment with goals of the Columbia Roybal Center.
+Early-stage investigator status will be viewed favorably when prioritizing applications for funding.

-Two independent reviews will be obtained for each proposal.
-A “study section” will be convened in December 2022 at which the top ranked proposals will be discussed.
-A minimum of 2 proposals will be selected for funding in the upcoming year.
+At least two independent reviews will be obtained for each proposal.
+A “study section” will be convened in December 2024 at which the top ranked proposals will be discussed.
+Up to 2 proposals will be selected for funding in the upcoming year.

 Contact

-For questions about the application process and format, please contact:
+For any questions about the application process and format, please contact: Robin Cumella, rmc2203@cumc.columbia.edu.

 To learn more about the NIA’s Roybal Center Initiative, please visit: https://www.nia.nih.gov/research/dbsr/edward-r-roybal-centers-translational-research-behavioral-and-social-sciences-aging